The Grapes of Wrath: Plot

 Reaching California, they find the state oversupplied with labor; wages are low, and workers are exploited to the point of starvation.
 The big corporate farmers are in collusion and smaller farmers suffer from collapsing prices.
 All police and state law enforcement authorities are allied with the growers.
 At the first migrant Hooverville camp the Joads stop at, Casy is arrested for knocking down a deputy sheriff who is about to shoot a fleeing worker for alerting others that the labor recruiter, travelling with the officer, will not pay the wages he is promising.
 Weedpatch Camp, one of the clean, utility-supplied camps operated by the Resettlement Administration, a New Deal agency, offers better conditions but does not have enough resources to care for all the needy families, and it does not provide work or food.
-Nonetheless, as a Federal facility, the camp protects the migrants from harassment by local deputies.
+Nonetheless, as a federal facility, the camp protects the migrants from harassment by local deputies.

 In response to the exploitation, Casy becomes a labor organizer and tries to recruit for a labor union.
 The Joads find work as strikebreakers in a peach orchard.
 After picking for most of the day, they are only paid enough to buy food for that night's supper and some for the next day.
 The next morning the peach plantation announces that the pay rate for the picked fruit has been reduced by half.
 Casy is involved in a strike that turns violent.
 When Tom witnesses Casy being struck and killed with a pickaxe, he kills the attacker and takes flight.
-The Joads quietly leave the orchard to work at a cotton farm where Tom risks being arrested, and possibly lynched, for the homicide.
+The Joads quietly leave the orchard to work at a cotton farm while Tom hides in the nearby woods, still risking being arrested, and possibly lynched, for the homicide.

-Knowing he must leave to avoid capture and protect his family being blacklisted from working, Tom bids his mother farewell and vows to work for the oppressed.
+After Ruthie taunts that her brother has killed two men, Tom, knowing he must leave to avoid capture, bids his mother farewell and vows to work for the oppressed.
 The family continues to pick cotton and pool their daily wages to buy food.
-Upon giving birth, Rose of Sharon's baby is stillborn.
+Upon its birth, Rose of Sharon's baby is stillborn.
 Ma Joad remains steadfast and forces the family through the bereavement.
 With the winter rains, the Joads' dwelling is flooded and the car disabled, and they move to higher ground.
 In the final chapter of the book, the family takes shelter from the flood in an old barn.
 Inside they find a young boy and his father, who is dying of starvation.
 Ma realizes there is only one way to save the man.
 She looks at Rose of Sharon and a silent understanding passes between them.
 Rose of Sharon, left alone with the man, goes to him and has him drink her breast milk.